OWLmx/ws_ssm4h22/README.md

 ## Structure and use of the code

 ### Basic structure
-  - *data*
+  - *data* - used data, officially provided and external data
-  - *models*
+  - *models* - to place some models (e.g., for ensembling ) generated outside of runs (e.g., in notebooks)
-  - *notebooks* - used only for analysis, graphs etc.
+  - *notebooks* - used for analysis, graphs etc., and in some cases to train light models (e.g., RF)
-  - *src* - main reusable code used to run experiments and sometimes as libraries in notebooks
+  - *src* - main reusable code used to run experiments

 ### Reproducibility

-The experiments were organized and tracked using [guild.ai](https://my.guild.ai/) so it is easier to used to view/re-run experiments or generate new ones.
+The experiments were organized and tracked using [guild.ai](https://my.guild.ai/).

 **Very basic operations to review runs**
 - View experiments runs in browser ``guild view``
 - View experiments runs in the console ``guild compare``

 ## History